 Jordan Band is an Account Director in BerlinRosen’s New York Public Affairs practice, where he works with infrastructure and real estate clients through every stage of development—from initial planning through construction and project openings—to help clients successfully deliver on complex plans.

 Prior to joining BerlinRosen, Jordan worked at Hill+Knowlton Strategies where he advised U.S. and international companies, government agencies and non-profits on strategic initiatives and organizational messaging.

 Outside the office, you can usually find Jordan jamming on his guitar or endlessly searching for the best French Dip sandwich in New York.
 A graduate of Indiana University, he currently resides in Manhattan.

-Brian is a Senior Account Executive at BerlinRosen, working in the firm's New York public affairs practice with a focus on technology clients.
+Brian is an Account Supervisor at BerlinRosen, working in the firm's New York public affairs practice with a focus on technology clients.
 With a knack for storytelling, he helps clients deliver memorable narratives and convey ideas that stick.

 Prior to joining BerlinRosen, Brian served as Press Secretary for the House of Representatives Committee on Education and the Workforce.
 He helped Democratic leadership advance legislative action on the most critical issues facing American families, such as the need for a higher minimum wage, greater early learning opportunities, help finding good jobs, and making a college education more accessible.
 Brian also worked for the League of the Conservation Voters and for a contested 2010 congressional campaign.